Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Introduction

 We systematically investigate the advantages of various training strategies for \model, including weakly supervised/unsupervised pre-training and end-to-end fine-tuning with the reasoner.
 Instead of the ground truth paths, we extract the shortest paths from a topic entity in the question to an answer as the weak supervision signals for pre-training.
 When the QA pairs themselves are also scarce, we construct pseudo (question, answer, path) labels for unsupervised pre-training.
 To further teach the retriever by the final QA performance, we enable the end-to-end fine-tuning, which injects the likelihood of the answer conditioned on a subgraph as the feedback from the reasoner into the prior distribution of the subgraph to update the retriever.

 We conduct extensive experiments on WebQSP and CWQ.
-The results reveal four major advantages: (1) \model, combined with existing subgraph-oriented reasoners, achieves significant gains (+11.3-19.3\% Hits@1) over the same reasoner that is performed with other retrieval methods.
+The results reveal four major advantages: (1) \model, combined with existing subgraph-oriented reasoners, achieves several gains (+0.4-9.7\% Hits@1 and 1.3-8.7\% F1) over the same reasoner that is performed with other retrieval methods.
 Moreover, \smodel together with NSM creates new state-of-the-art results for embedding-based KBQA models.
 (2) With the same coverage rate of the answers, \smodel can result in much smaller subgraphs that can deduce more accurate answers.
-(3) The unsupervised pre-training with only 20\% weak supervision signals is comparable to pre-training with the full weak supervision signals.
+(3) The unsupervised pre-training can improve about 20\% Hits@1 when none of the weak supervision data is provided.
 (4) The end-to-end fine-tuning can enhance the performance of the retriever as well as the reasoner.

 \vpara{Contributions}.
 (1) We propose a trainable \smodel decoupled from the subsequent reasoner to enable a plug-and-play framework for enhancing any subgraph-oriented reasoner.
-(2) We devise \smodel by a simple but effective dual-encoder, which achieves significantly better retrieval and QA results than the existing retrieval methods.
+(2) We devise \smodel by a simple yet effective dual-encoder, which achieves significantly better retrieval and QA results than the existing retrieval methods.
 (3) NSM equipped with \model, via weakly supervised pre-training and end-to-end fine-tuning, achieves new SOTA performance for embedding-based KBQA methods.